Looky1173/wickson/README.md

 # Wickson

-Modern, minimalist, and a friendly React component library.
+A modern, minimalist, and friendly React component library.

 ## Installation